-As we all know, the holiday selling season is in full bloom, and I hope you’ve been able to stock the Amazon warehouses with as much quality inventory as you possibly can.
+During December, the holiday selling season is in full bloom, and I hope you’ve been able to stock the Amazon warehouses with as much quality inventory as you possibly can.
 It seems pretty obvious to say, but you can’t sell a lot of items if you don’t have a lot of items in stock.
-To help you continue to make this month your best selling month ever, here are my top ten tips for finishing strong in 2017:
+To help you continue to make this month your best selling month ever, here are my top ten tips for finishing strong:

 1. Reprice holiday related items.
 It’s crunch time.
 Log into Seller Central and check all of your holiday related items in your inventory.
 Do a keyword search for words like “holiday” and “Christmas” and make sure that all of your holiday items are competitively priced.
 While some of these seasonal items actually sell throughout the year, there might still be some in stock that you need to reprice.
-As always, double check with CamelCamelCamel and Keepa to see what prices and sales you could possibly expect.
+As always, double check with Keepa to see what prices and sales you could possibly expect.
 If you have multiples of higher ranked holiday items, it’s probably a good time to lower your prices to get the sale.
-You don’t want to hold on to these items another full year… especially with long term stores fees coming up in February.
+You don’t want to hold on to these items another full year… especially with monthly and long term stores fees that can eat away your profits.

 2. The week before Christmas is a Prime spending frenzy!
 For items sold through FBA, hold on to your prices that you think will sell for Christmas.
 It’s not rare to see an item going for $15 on December 14th to be selling for $25 on December 19th.
 This is especially true for items where you’re the only FBA seller or one of a few FBA sellers.
 On the other hand, if the competition for sales is fierce, you might want to lower your price just a little to sell out before the newbie Amazon sellers freak out and lower their prices too far.